Supporting Students with EOTAS in the UK - Education Otherwise Than At School

 We Can Help You Get an EOTAS Package

-We help families navigate the complex legal requirements outlined in the Children and Families Act 2014, particularly Section 61, and understand the distinctions between EOTAS and elective home education.
+We guide you through the complex legal requirements outlined in the Children and Families Act 2014, particularly Section 61, and understand the distinctions between EOTAS and elective home education.

 Securing independent, detailed reports from educational psychologists, occupational therapists (OTs), child and adolescent mental health services (CAMHS), or other professionals is often a major challenge.
 We can help you compile evidence that clearly demonstrates why mainstream schooling is unsuitable for their child.